Key Takeaways

 Employers can avoid vicarious liability for supervisor harassment through the Faragher/Ellerth affirmative defense, which requires showing that the employer exercised reasonable care to prevent and correct harassment and that the employee unreasonably failed to use available complaint procedures.
 This defense requires proactive prevention — not just reactive response after a complaint.
 Updated policies, effective training, accessible and well-publicized reporting mechanisms, and prompt, thorough investigations are all essential components.

-The new guidance makes clear that outdated or incomplete prevention efforts will be scrutinized.
-An employer whose anti-harassment policy hasn't been updated since 2015, whose training consists of a 30-minute video shown once during onboarding, and whose complaint procedures are buried in a 200-page employee handbook will have difficulty establishing the affirmative defense.
-The EEOC expects proactive, ongoing, and evolving prevention efforts that reflect current legal standards.
+Outdated or incomplete prevention efforts are still a problem.
+An employer whose anti-harassment policy has not been updated in years, whose training consists of a short onboarding video, and whose complaint procedures are buried in a long handbook may have difficulty establishing the affirmative defense.
+The safer course is an accessible policy, multiple reporting channels, prompt investigations, and documented corrective action.

 If you believe you've been subjected to workplace harassment — or if you're an employer who needs to update policies and training to meet current standards — we can help.
 At Addison Law, we advise both employees facing harassment and employers navigating compliance.
 Contact us for a consultation.